pryv/dev-site/source/guides/app-guidelines.md

 # Authorization

 Using a `pryvApiEndpoint` to load an app allows to load data directly as it usually contains credentials.
-For cases where you require authorization, it is preferred to use `pryvServiceInfoUrl`:
+For cases where you require authentication, it is preferred to use `pryvServiceInfoUrl`:

 <script src="/assets/js/raphael.min.js"></script>
 <script src="/assets/js/flowchart.min.js"></script>